Mini Love (F1) Watermelon Seed

 Sweet and firm, oval-round fruits avg.
 5–7 lb.
 Distinctive, bright green rind with dark green stripes and dense, bright red flesh.
 Very productive.
 Mini Love's seeds are smaller and less abundant than those of a typical diploid.
-Excellent field holding and shelf life.
+Excellent field-holding ability and shelf life.
 Avg.
 2–4 fruits/plant.
 AAS winner.
 Avg.
 6,800 seeds/lb.
 Packet: 15 seeds.

-- This product does not ship to the following countries: Australia, Japan, KR, New Zealand.
+- This product does not ship to the following countries: Australia, Japan, Republic of Korea, New Zealand.

 CULTURE: A light, well-drained soil with a pH of 6.5–7.5 and a southern exposure is ideal.
 Good soil moisture is important in early stages of growth and during pollination when fruits are setting.
 After this point do not water the last week before fruits are ripe, as overwatering can cause bland fruit.

 TRANSPLANTING: Sow indoors in 50-cell plug trays or 2–3" peat pots in late April or one month (no sooner!) before transplanting outdoors.
 Plant 2 seeds per cell or pot, about ½–1" deep.
 Keep temperature 80–90°F (27–32°C) until germination.
 Handle young plants carefully and never let the soil dry out.
 Grow seedlings at 75°F (24°C).
 Reduce water and temperature for a week to harden seedlings.
 When the weather is frost-free, warm, and settled, transplant 2–3' apart in rows 6–8' apart, or thin to 1 plant/pot or cell with scissors and transplant 18" apart.
 Even hardened watermelon seedlings are tender!
 Do not disturb roots when transplanting, and water thoroughly.